subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ P^J(q) = \sum_{\alpha\beta} P_{\alpha} P_{\beta} \delta(q - q^{\alpha\beta}) $$

 If we average over $J$, then this results in ${\overline P}(q)$ which can be used to characterize the spin glass model and it is a function of the distribution of the interactions $J_{ij}$.
 The focus of the analysis of spin glass models has been to derive an expression for this distribution.
+The pure state overlap is an important parameter for spin glasses, since we will see shortly that it serves as the order parameter for the free energy function in the SK model.

 In an Ising model there exists one pure state when $T>T_c$ (with $E(m_i) = 0$), and two pure states when $T<T_c$$) (with $E(m_i) > 0$ and $E(m_i) < 0$) with equal probability.
 The overlaps are given by